jb68/ls2bs/README.md

 # ls2s
-Laptop Snapshots to (Backup) Server using rsync and hard links
+Push Laptop Snapshots to a remote (Backup) Server using rsync and hard links

 Initial written to back-up snapshots of a mate Linux laptop to a Synology Disk Station.
+Direction is from laptop to server because home folder is encripted and laptop is not available all time for backups.

 Based on work done by Mike Rubel http://www.mikerubel.org/computers/rsync_snapshots/

 Features: